kpedro88/Analysis/README.md

 ```
 Note: this script uses the python file lists in [TreeMaker/Production/python](https://github.com/TreeMaker/TreeMaker/tree/Run2/Production/python) to determine the number of files to chain together for each sample.
 Make sure to follow the [TreeMaker](https://github.com/TreeMaker/TreeMaker) installation instructions so this information is accessible.

-To submit jobs to Condor:
+To submit jobs to Condor (add the flag `-k` to reuse the existing CMSSW tarball):
 ```
 cd batch
 ./SKsub.sh